FREIGHT INVOICE AUDITING

 Manual Freight Invoice Auditing

-Someone must review invoices against initial quotes, isolate a discrepancy, attempt to account for the discrepancy (errors are not always due to a carrier's mistake), and work through making a claim for a refund.
+Someone must review your carrier invoices against initial quotes, isolate a discrepancy, attempt to account for the discrepancy (errors are not always due to a carrier's mistake), and work through making a claim for a refund.
 Download the Guide!

 Carriers don't make it easy to get the data shippers need to audit invoices.
 Usually, invoices include a top line roll-up of charges.
 Unless shippers have a way to capture the line itemized quote, they cannot prove where an overcharge is.